top of page

 How to Lower Cortisol and Support Healthy Weight During Menopause

-Instead, think: support, regulate, and balance.
+The better frame is support, regulate, and balance.

 1. Rethink Exercise (Less Stress, More Strategy)